cfe84/drop/README.md

 A public certificate is hard to communicate, an alias can be given through phone, copied manually on paper, and so on.
 This is much handier when you want to ask someone to send you something.
 However its main downside is that it is not cryptographic material, it's only a pointer to the public key.
-If the server gets compromised, the public key might get altered, breaking the strength of the cryptographic tunnel.
-Drop tries to mitigate that _somewhat_ by caching the public key for clients you already communicated with, which would prevent the alteration of the key to actually impact you.
-See also [resilience](#resilience).
+If the dataplane of the server gets compromised, the public key might get altered, breaking the strength of the cryptographic tunnel.
+Drop tries to mitigate that by caching the public key for clients you already communicated with, which prevents the alteration of the key to have an impact for channels already in flight.
+See also
+[resilience](#resilience).

 The other flaw of using such an alias is that it needs to be communicated through a channel